cristinalare/alchemy-docs/tutorials/nft-minter/README.md

 import {pinJSONToIPFS} from './pinata.js'
 ```

-Recall, that `pinJSONToIPFS` takes in a JSON body.
+Recall that `pinJSONToIPFS` takes in a JSON body.
 So before we make a call to it, we're going to need to format our `url`, `name`, and `description` parameters into a JSON object.

 Let's update our code to create a JSON object called `metadata` and then make a call to `pinJSONToIPFS` with this `metadata` parameter: